matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/delete-data.md

 - `[db.]` (optional) specifies the database name where the table resides.
 If no database name is provided, the current database is assumed.
 - `name` is the name of the table to be dropped.

+## Garbage Collection

+By default, MatrixOne does not immediately delete data from the disk after running `DELETE`, `DROP`, or `TRUNCATE` statements.
+Instead, it marks the data as deletable.
+Then, the GC (Garbage Collection) mechanism periodically scans and cleans up the no longer-needed old data.

+In the default configuration, the garbage collection mechanism scans and cleans up the disk space every 1 hour to free up storage.
+Therefore, it's important to note that executing `DELETE`, `DROP`, or `TRUNCATE` statements do not immediately reduce disk usage.
+Only during garbage collection will the data marked as deletable be cleaned up and the space released.

 ## Examples

 - Example 1